Tools and Materials

 There are some electronics components available in the physical computing lab cabinet.
 Please don’t hoard parts, so that we always have some available for everyone.
 We try to keep more expensive modules, like microcontroller boards and radios, available for loan as well, though there is no guarantee that these will be available right when you need them.

-You will also need some hand tools.
-The shop has tools you can use, but there are a few tools you should pick up for yourself.
+The shop has tools you can use, but there are a few tools you should pick up for yourself, so you’ve always got a reliable set handy.
 These are common tools, and you can find them at any electronics retailer or hardware store.
 Below are a couple of examples of each, from different retailers.

 If you don’t want to buy a full drill bit index, you should at least pick up the following: 7/64″, 1/8″, 5/16″, 1/4″.
 You’ll use these a lot, and to avoid other people dulling or breaking your bits, get your own.
 They’re cheap, and it’ll save you hours of aggravation.